hyurl/alar/api.md

 }
 ```

-This class is actually the base of global interface ModuleProxy, and it has the
-following extra properties and methods:
+This class has the following properties and methods:

 - `serve(config: string | RpcOptions): Promise<RpcChannel>` Serves an RPC
     service according to the given configuration.